 Pros

-• AI-driven engagement and personalization
+• AI-driven engagement and custom content

 • Automates candidate re-engagement and discovery